dustinandrews/grid_world_xy/README.md

 Note that this method with work with just the distances from the corners, but it will converge faster if you can supply more cells.

-** Training Results **
+**Training Results **

 ![Coordinate prediction loss](aux_loss.png)

 In this toy example you can see the model converges quite quickly for the "auxilary" data.
+After 100 epochs the model can predict locations very well for 3x4 grids.

 ![Q_value loss](q_loss1.png)

 Q_value loss is converging but at a much slower rate.
+Still not converged after 1000 epochs.
 My other experiments with reinforcement learning showed a big advantage to using an auxillary head with domain knowlege in terms of sample effeciency.
 It's not helpful in this toy example.

 **Notes:**